ChASE-library/ChASE/docs/usage.rst

 Unlike shared-memory ChASE, for distributed-memory ChASE, it is necessary to initialize a working MPI communicator for it.
-A class ``ChaseMpiProperties`` is designed which is able to construct a 2D MPI grid environment based on the parameters by users.
+A class ``ChaseMpiProperties`` is designed which is able to construct a 2D MPI grid environment based on user's configuration.
 Multiple constructors of this class are available:

 - a constructor for **Block Distribution** with user-customized 2D MPI grid